eivindmidtbo/masteroppgave/README.md

 # Masteroppgave

-Brukt for masteroppgaven IT3920 vår 2024 til Eivind Midtbø Øyulvstad og Thomas Nitsche.
-Mye er likt fra dette repoet https://github.com/bjorafla/master , og vårt repo er i praksis en fork.
+Used for the master's thesis IT3920, spring 2025, by Eivind Midtbø Øyulvstad and Thomas Nitsche.
+Much is the same as in this repo: https://github.com/bjorafla/master, and our repo is essentially a fork.

+In our thesis paper, the bucketing strategy referred to as *strict* is called *original* in the codebase.